BANDIPUR, PARADISE FOR PEACE LOVING TOURISTS

 https://www.blogger.com/blogger.g?blogID=5701517711237887690#editor/target=post;postID=5322559924555119851

-The most thrilling place in Bandipur is Purano Kot also called Gurungche Hill.
+The most thrilling place in Bandipur is Purano Kot, also called Gurungche Hill.
 During the time of Malla kings, this peak had a fort from which the soldiers would keep an eye on the entire territory of Bandipur.
 There are stone steps leading to the peak of the hill.
-After walking about 30 minutes one can easily reach the peak of the hill.
-Most of the tourists to Bandipur walk up to this hilltop to see morning sunrise.
+After walking about 30 minutes, one can easily reach the peak of the hill.
+Most of the tourists to Bandipur walk up to this hilltop to see the morning sunrise.
 The flat area on the peak allows the tourists to walk around and have a great panoramic view around Bandipur.

 If local administration and private tourism entrepreneurs want to pull more tourists round the year, then they must work hard to promote tourism in Bandipur before it is too late.